JackSzwergold/Writing/Seeing Fiddler on the Roof on Kings Highway.md

-# Seeing *Fiddler on the Roof* on King’s Highway
-## The Time My Parents and I Went Out to See the Film
+## Seeing *Fiddler on the Roof* on King’s Highway: The Time My Parents and I Went Out to See the Film

 By Jack Szwergold, April 19, 2016